-October 11, Day 7: Morning at El Valle; Return to Panama City.
+January 23, Day 7: Morning at El Valle; Return to Panama City.
 Our last day will be somewhat flexible.
 We will likely choose between a return to the La Mesa area or to the Cara Iguana trail.
 This will be dependent upon which species we still need.
 We will also likely make a stop at the Canopy Adventure just above the lodge.
 This is a private reserve that protects tall tropical moist forest along a clear foothill stream dominated by a 200-foot-high waterfall.
 The goal of the refuge is to provide much-needed employment for the local population.
-The refuge currently employs ten adults to safeguard its treasures.
-Highly sought-after birds that we might search for here include White Hawk, Sunbittern (rare), Mottled Owl, Tody Motmot, Black-chested Jay, and Orange-billed Nightingale-Thrush among the more widespread forest birds.
-We will return to the lodge around 10:30 a.m. to give us some time to pack before an early lunch.
-After lunch, we will head back towards Panama City and should arrive at the hotel in the mid to late afternoon.
-They may be time for an optional late afternoon walk around the hotel grounds.
+The refuge currently employs ten young adults to safeguard its treasures.
+Highly sought-after birds that we might search for here include White Hawk, Sunbittern (rare), Mottled Owl, Tody Motmot, Blackchested Jay, and Orange-billed Nightingale-Thrush amongst the more widespread forest birds.
+We will return to the lodge around 11:00 a.m. to give us some time to pack before an early lunch.
+After lunch, we will head back towards Panama City and should arrive at the hotel in the mid to late afternoon, where we will enjoy our farewell dinner.